LivePersonInc/developer-center/pages/documents/ContactCenterManagement/UnifiedAutomaticMessagesAPI/overview.md

 2. This API requires authorization using _either_ a login or an API key methodology.

-	* **Log a user into LiveEngage** using the [Login Service API](login-getting-started.html).
+	* **Log a user into Conversational Cloud** using the [Login Service API](login-getting-started.html).
 Provide a username and password, and receive an authorization token (bearer).
 Use this token as your authorization header in all API requests.

 	* [Follow these instructions](guides-gettingstarted.html), to create and use an API key.